mumez/RediStick/Pubsub.md

 ## Subscribe

 All channel subscriptions are kept in SubscriptionManager.
-You can refresh the subscriptions by:
+By default, channels are automatically subscribed to when the image starts.
+But you can also manually renew the subscriptions by:

 ```smalltalk
 RsRedisSubscriptionManager reset